Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Cal Stats and Trends

+- Thus far this year Cal has two wins against the spread.

-- Cal's games this year have gone over the total in three out of five opportunities (60%).
+- Cal's games this year have hit the over on three of five set point totals (60%).

+- The Golden Bears average 24.2 points per game, comparable to the 21.8 the Ducks give up.

 - When Cal amasses over 409.0 yards, the team is 2-1 against the spread and 1-2 overall.